-Secure Platform Firmware (SPF): Owned by the silicon vendor and OEM.
-On an application processor, this firmware layer must be the first thing that runs at boot time.
-It provides several services, including platform initialization, the installation of the Trusted OS or SP, and routing of Secure Monitor Calls.
-Some calls target the SPF, and some target the Trusted OS or Secure Partition (SP).
-SPF can run in EL3, S-EL2 and S-EL1 on Armv8 systems using AArch64 at EL3.
-Arm strongly recommends using EL3 for SPF.
-For Armv7 systems, or Armv8 systems using AArch32 at EL3, SPF executes in EL3.
-The implementation that acts on power management requests issued by the Power State Coordination Interface must reside in the SPF.
-A reference implementation for secure platform FW is provided by the Arm Trusted Firmware open-source project [8].

-Trusted OS: This provides secure services to the Normal world and provides a runtime environment for executing secure applications.
+- Privileged Platform Firmware (PPF): Owned by the silicon vendor and OEM.
+This firmware layer is the first thing that runs at boot on an application processor.
+It provides several services, including platform initialization, the installation of lower Exception level software components, and routing of Secure Monitor Calls.
+PPF can run in EL3, Secure EL2 and Secure EL1 on Armv8 systems using AArch64 in EL3.
+Arm strongly recommends using EL3 for PPF.
+For Armv7 systems, or Armv8 systems using AArch32 at EL3, PPF executes in EL3.
+The PPF must include the implementation that acts on power management requests made via the Power State Coordination Interface.
+When Arm RME [12][13] is implemented and enabled, the implementation that acts on power management requests made via the Power State Coordination Interface should reside in EL3.
+A reference implementation for privileged platform FW is provided by the Trusted Firmware-A open-source project [8]. - Trusted OS: This provides secure services to the Normal world and provides a runtime environment for executing secure applications.
 In AArch32 state Trusted OS software executes in Secure EL3, and in AArch64 state it primarily executes in Secure EL1.

-Note: The Arm Architecture Reference Manuals [1, 5] define two Security states, Secure and Non-secure, and Arm processor documentation uses these state names.
+Note: While the Arm Architecture Reference Manuals [1, 5] define Secure and Non-secure Security states, and the Arm processor documentation uses these state names.
 Arm software documentation often refers to these states as Secure and Normal world, respectively.
 This reflects the fact that software normally executes in Non-secure state.

-The PSCI specification focuses on the interface between Secure and Normal worlds for power management.
+The PSCI specification focuses on the interface between Security states for power management.
 It provides a method for issuing power management requests.
-To deal with the requests, the SPF must include a PSCI implementation.
-The Arm Trusted Firmware project [8] provides a reference implementation of the PSCI specification.

-A PSCI implementation might require communication between the SPF and a Trusted OS or SP.
+To deal with the requests, the PPF must include a PSCI implementation.
+A PSCI implementation might require communication between the PPF and a Trusted OS or SP.
 Currently, how this communication is handled is specific to individual vendors.
 Arm recommends using the Firmware Framework for Arm v8-A [10] to handle this communication.

-Although the PSCI specification focuses on power management requests between Secure and Normal worlds, the interface can also be reused easily at the junction between Rich OS kernels and hypervisors.
+Although the PSCI specification focuses on power management requests between Security states, the interface can also be reused easily at the junction between Rich OS kernels and hypervisors, or Realms and Realm Management Monitor (RMM).